Skip to main content

 We ordered three pizzas for the six of us but had to order more because we all devoured it so quickly.
 They have seven choices of Margherita pizza on their menu, our favorite kind of pizza.

 Neapolitan pizza is a term used for pizza from Naples that has a very thin crust that puffs up around the side and is very light and airy.
 It's cooked in a super hot oven, around 900 degrees, for only 90 seconds so it gets those charcoal edges on the crust, it's signature look of a Neapolitan pizza.
 The center is thin and soft, slightly wet which gives it a nice contrast of crisp outer edge and soft middle.
 They only use San Marzano tomatoes which have low acidity and are super sweet and are hand-crushed to make the sauce.
-The mozzarella cheese is made from fresh buffalo milk (water buffaloes) which is creamer with higher fat content than cows milk.
+The mozzarella cheese is made from fresh buffalo milk (water buffalo) which is creamer with higher fat content than cows milk.
 Our favorite was the creamy mozzarella pizza and we had to order a second one of these.

 Olive oil is also drizzled over the pizza before and after baking, enhancing the overall flavor.
 All in all, it was amazing and I'm glad Nick did his homework for us.